 This means that artificial intelligence is a service tool that gives us initial information and analysis to speed up the hiring process.
 A good system can provide you with data you can’t find yourself (or don’t have the time to).
 But it shouldn’t make the final hiring decision.
 We humans, with our intelligence, must be the ones to select, reject or hire other humans.

-We, at Workable, keep all this in mind when developing People Search and Auto-suggest, our very own AI features.
+We, at Workable, keep all this in mind when developing People Search and AI Recruiter, our very own AI features.

 Our VP of Data Science, Vasilis Vassalos, explains: “Our efforts center on rendering our data more neutral by excluding demographics and gendered language when training our models.
 And, of course, to train our AI, we use a wide range of anonymized data, not only our own as Workable, but also data from the millions of candidates that have been processed in our system, so we can cancel out the bias of each individual hiring process.”